Police say man pretended to be undercover officer to get sex; officers seeking victims

 Investigators believe there could be other victims, so police encourage anyone contacted by Bain to call 918-586-6333.

 Bain was arrested on complaints including kidnapping and impersonating a police officer.
-He remains held in Tulsa County jail on a $75,000 bond.
+He remains in the Tulsa County jail with bail set at $75,000.